ECronin1973/WSAA-Project/README.md

 ## Overview

 The Road Safety Analysis Project examines road fatalities in Ireland over the past five years, identifying trends and patterns in fatality rates.
 The project integrates data from the Central Statistics Office (CSO) API and provides a custom API for CRUD operations on locally stored data.
 It also includes data visualization and analysis tools to offer insights into road safety trends.
+Road Fatality data is outlined alongside published european yearly averages to determine if death rates in Ireland are better or worse.
 The project is designed to be user-friendly, secure, and extensible.

 ### Features:
 - **Data Integration**: Retrieves road safety data from the CSO API.